 How Much Does It Cost to Go Solar, Anyway?

 It’s exciting to think about the savings you can get by switching to clean solar energy, but when it’s time to actually install solar panels on your roof one of the first questions is: how much does it cost to go solar, anyway?
 Let’s take a look at the average price of solar in Colorado and what that means for different sized residential solar systems.

 Average Cost of Solar Panel Systems

-Unfortunately, most online solar calculators are based on these ambiguously average homes and can’t accurately assess the cost and overall savings potential of solar for your home.
+Most online solar calculators are based on “average” homes and can’t accurately assess the cost and overall savings potential of solar for your specific home.
 We’ve checked many of them and found that they don’t provide accurate information, and in many cases are way off.
-A personalized proposal will look at many factors: the direction your roof faces, the pitch of your roof, the impact of any shading on production potential, your average electricity usage, energy outliers like hot tubs or electric vehicles, your aesthetic preferences, financing options, your financial goals, and more.
-You’ll get the maximum benefit from solar at the lowest cost with a customized proposal.
+Contact a local solar provider for a customized quote.
+It’s free and it’ll provide you with the most accurate information.

-The Namasté Solar sales team does not work on commission; they work for you.
-If you decide to work with us, you’ll be working with an expert home solar advisor who will help you assess the cost and benefits of solar and then be your guide through the design, installation, and activation process.
-We have over 13 years of experience helping Colorado homeowners capture the money-saving benefits of solar.
+The Namasté Solar sales team does not work on commission, so our free quotes are a quick, easy, no-hassle way to find out how much solar can save you.
+If you decide to work with us, your expert home solar advisor will help you assess the cost and benefits of solar and act as your guide through the design, installation, and activation process.
+We have over 13 years of experience helping over 5,000 Colorado homeowners capture the money-saving benefits of solar.
 We would be happy to help you, too!